Joaquín Sorolla: Temporary exhibitions

 In 2007 many of his works were exhibited at the Petit Palais in Paris, alongside those of John Singer Sargent, a contemporary who painted in a similarly impressionist-influenced manner.
 In 2009, there was a special exhibition of his works at the Prado in Madrid, and in 2010, the exhibition visited the Oscar Niemeyer Museum in Curitiba, Brazil.

 From 5 December 2011 to 10 March 2012, several of Sorolla's works were exhibited in Queen Sofía Spanish Institute, in New York.
 This exhibition included pieces used during Sorolla's eight-year research for Vision of Spain.

 An exhibition titled Sorolla & America explored Sorolla's unique relationship with the United States in the early twentieth century.
 The exhibition opened at the Meadows Museum at SMU in Dallas (13 December 2013 – 19 April 2014).
 From there it traveled to the San Diego Museum of Art (30 May – 26 August 2014) and then to Fundación MAPFRE in Madrid (23 September 2014 – 11 January 2015).

 In 2016 the Munich Kunsthalle held a major Sorolla exhibition.

 In 2019 the National Gallery, London, held a major temporary Sorolla exhibition, titled Sorolla: Spanish Master of Light.

-In 2022 the Palazzo Reale in Milan held a major temporary Sorolla exhibition, titled Joaquin Sorolla: Pittore di luce (painter of light).
+In 2022 the Royal Palace of Milan held a major temporary Sorolla exhibition, titled Joaquin Sorolla: Pittore di luce (painter of light).